cslavenc/isaqb-foundation-summary/docs/software-architecture-fundamentals.md

 The **software architecture** defines the fundamental principles and rules for the organization of a system and its structure into building blocks and interfaces, and their relationships to each other and to the surrounding environment.
-It thus defines guidelines for the entire software lifecycle, the developer, and the software’s operator, from analysis via design and implementation to operation and enhancement.
+It thus defines guidelines for the entire software lifecycle, the developer, and the software's operator, from analysis via design and implementation to operation and enhancement.

 **Information systems** focus on managing and processing large amounts of complex data.
 Many users have to interact with